apexfarm/ApexTriggerHandler/README.md

 ### 3.2 Test with Mockup Library

 The following demo is using [Apex Test Kit](https://github.com/apexfarm/ApexTestKit) as a mockup data library.
-The behavior will be the same as the above example.
-A sophisticated mock data library can also generate mockup data with read-only fields, such as formula fields, roll-up summary fields and system fields.
+The behavior will be the same as the above example, but a sophisticated mock data library can also generate mockup data with read-only fields, such as formula fields, roll-up summary fields and system fields.

 ```java
 @isTest